Spreit/SR2Tools/Documentation/Sega Rally 2 File Formats.md

 <a name="RTXRFormat"></a>
 ## RTXR Format Structure
-Used in like 0.5 textures in dreamcast versions (taco.txr)
+Used in like 0.5 textures in dreamcast versions (taco.txr and menu car textures)

 Unlike RTEX, stores pairs of Header + Pixel Bytes one after another.